CSCfi/hpc-container-guide/index.md

 ![Illustration of an application in a container.](./images/hpc-containers.png)

 The above figure illustrates a scientific application and its dependencies.
-When running software normally without a container, the application is installed in some user directory, and the dependencies may come from system or user-installed locations.
+When running software normally without a container, the application is installed in a user directory, and the dependencies may come from system or user-installed locations.

 The dashed line indicates the parts that are "containerized" when using a software container.
 The application and its dependencies are installed into the container.
 Directories that are outside of the container, such as network directories and local disks, must be bind-mounted to the container to make them accessible from the container.
 Containerized software is invoked via a container runtime such as Apptainer or Singularity.
-The host and guest OS can be different.
+The host and guest operating systems can be different.

 ## Reasons to use containers on HPC clusters